ministryofjustice/offender-management-allocation-manager/README.md

 jobs.

-Modify the relevant template in deploy/templates/, add the file to generate to the relevant job in lib/tasks/deployment.rake, and run the rake task.
+Modify the relevant template in deploy/templates/, add the file to generate to the relevant job in lib/tasks/deployment.rake, and run the rake task `bin/rake deployment:generate_jobs`.

 It should not be made any more complex - if more complexity is required, stop requiring it.
 Simplicity is genius.